pasrawin/ProteomicMSD/README.md

 * A separation of a thousand ions: 1,057 peptide ions are generated from 476 unique peptides of 4 proteins
 * A separation of nine thousand ions: 9,319 peptide ions are generated from 4,045 unique peptides of 48 proteins

+The MS raw data were deposited at the ProteomeXchange Consortium via jPOST partner repository with identifier x.

 ## Support
 If you have any questions about mNMF, please contact Pasrawin Taechawattananant (pasrawin@gmail.com)